 Read Tax Tips for Lyft Drivers: Ridesharing Taxes for more tips on what you can deduct or use the Tax Preparation Checklist below.

 First-year auto depreciation deduction

-There is also a first-year auto depreciation deduction of up to $18,000 for vehicles (automobiles that weigh 6 tons or less).
-If you purchased a car that fits this criterion and started using it for business after 2017, you can take advantage of this deduction.
+There is also a first-year auto depreciation deduction of up to $20,200 for vehicles (automobiles that weigh 6 tons or less) for 2023.
+If you purchased a car that fits this criterion and started using it for business after 2017, you might be able to take advantage of this deduction.